History of Greece (specifically, Athens) from Solon's Democracy to Alexander the Great

 It is due to a somewhat "mysterious" historian named Herodotus and a political decision to "create" a Golden Age of Greece.
-The account by Herodotus singularly failed to align with the account in scripture, as well as the five Persian kings recorded by Josephus in Jewish history:- 1.
+The account by Herodotus singularly failed to align with the account in Daniel 11:2 referring to the five Persian kings recorded by Josephus in Jewish history:- 1.
 Cyrus, 2.
 Cambyses, 3.
 Darius, 4.
 Xerxes — Artaxerxes in Nehemiah, 5.
 Artaxerxes II — the king in the book of Esther.
 It appears Herodotus lived about 90 - 100 years later than the period (484 BC - 425 BC) normally allotted to him, and thus when Alexander's teacher Aristotle (384 BC - 322 BC) referred to Herodotus as a historian — and there appear no personal references to Herodotus's name prior to this — Aristotle was speaking of him as a contemporary.

 An early record of the discrepancy may well have been seen in a Greek play called "The Persians", written by Aeschylus apparently in 472BC about the time of Daniel's prophecy Daniel 8:21, exalting Greece (Javan) as a coming world empire.
 In Daniel 7, Persia was portrayed as a bear eating three ribs, who would defeat three kingdoms — Babylon Lydia and Egypt — but no more.
 Adjustments to the play's script inevitably occurred after 420BC and the Persian king's return to Persia after his attack on Athens, with Herodotus subsequently made a contemporary of Aeschylus.